Gatchmon/Biopython-Genomics-Analysis/README.md

 - materials folder, consisting of collection of genbank files from NCBI mainly Alphacoronavirus complete genome from various hosts.
 - sequence.gb (transmissible gastroenteritis complete genome genbank file)

-This repository derived from final project of genomics courses back in 2019
+This repository derived from final project of genomics courses back in 2019.
+Created by S. Bernard and M. Aldino